its-cyberjaya/constitution/README.md

     1. To organize any activity which is based on IT Society’s objectives.
     2. To form Divisional Committees
     3. To form Event Committees.
+    4. To dismiss any member of the Executive Council with a two thirds majority vote.
+    5. To dismiss any other committee member with a simple majority vote.
-    4. Take appropriate disciplinary action on any member disregarding responsibilites stated in Regulation 3.
+    6. Take appropriate disciplinary action on any member disregarding responsibilites stated in Regulation 3.
 Actions taken may be appealed to the General Assembly during an AGM.
-    5. In the case a position on the Council is vacated, appoint any member to hold the position.
+    7. In the case a position on the Council is vacated, appoint any member to hold the position.

 3. Divisional Committees
   1. Divisional committee structure is deteremined by the sitting Executive Council.